Mesoscale two-sample testing for networks

 \subsection{Density and degree correction with restricted projections}

-In the previous section, we noted that the projected null hypothesis is conservative, and restricts the class of alternatives for which the projection test has non-trivial power.
-This same property of projection testing can be used to design modified testing procedures which ignore some linear classes of differences between the edge expectation parameter matrices.
-In this section, we will describe two such modifications which are of particular interest in applications.
-We will refer to these as density corrected and degree corrected two-sample mesoscale tests, as that is their interpretation for binary edge networks.
+We previously noted that the projected null hypothesis is conservative, and restricts the class of alternatives for which the projection test has non-trivial power.
+This same property of projection testing can be used to design modified tests which ignore certain types of differences between the edge expectation parameter matrices.
+Here we describe two such modifications which are of particular interest in applications, the density-corrected and the degree-corrected two-sample mesoscale tests (which is their interpretation for binary edge networks).
 As above, we restrict to the case of rectangular hypothesis sets for simplicity, but these modifications apply in the non-rectangular case as well (see Section~\ref{subsec:nonrect}).